poooi/plugin-battle-detail/README.md

 A plugin that showing battle detail for Poi.

-## Poi Battle Pakcet Standard
+## Battle Pakcet Standard

-If you need to exchange battle packet with poi, please read [the document](./docs/packet-standard.md).
+If you want to exchange battle packet with poi, please read [the document](./docs/packet-standard-v2.0.md).